 I don’t mean to sound narcissistic but well, even god’s confident, right?

-Coming back to the point, I’m assuming you’re also in the long list of people planning to crack the NABARD Grade A Exam and let me tell you all your answers will be answered here.
+Coming back to the point, I’m assuming you’re also on the long list of people planning to crack the NABARD Grade A Exam, and let me tell you all your answers will be answered here.

 NABARD Grade A post holds a very prestigious rank in the country.

 Now it’s pretty obvious if you’re here, you probably already know that lakhs of people engage with the recruitment and selection process for the job which basically means, you’re in the sea with a lot of fishes in it.

 The importance of institutional credit in boosting the rural economy has been clear to the Government of India right from its early stages of planning.

 Therefore, the Reserve Bank of India (RBI) at the insistence of the Government of India, constituted a Committee to Review the Arrangements For Institutional Credit for Agriculture and Rural Development (CRAFICARD) to look into these very critical aspects.

 The Committee was formed on 30 March 1979, under the Chairmanship of Shri B. Sivaraman, a former member of the Planning Commission, Government of India.